 During the song "Topsy Turvy", Esmeralda actually performed her infamous pole dance wearing a skimpy red dress, and this led to Frollo's obsession.
 Red is ironically considered as a sign of bad luck in real life according to Gypsy culture.

-Near the beginnning of Atlantis: The Lost Empire, while ____ and Whitmore are talking to each other, Whitmore presents several photographs to ____ showing the explorers he will be travelling with to Atlantis. ______'s photograph shows only half his face.
+Near the beginning of Atlantis: The Lost Empire, while Milo and Whitmore are talking to each other, Whitmore presents several photographs to Milo showing the explorers he will be travelling with to Atlantis.
+Commander Rourke's photograph shows only half his face.

 In Brave, in an argument with her mother, Merida tells her that "You're a beast!"